ohlac/Eclipse-Shader-BSPT/README.md

 This fork of Eclipse adds BSPT Path Traced shadows to all block lights aswell as sun/moon light.

-It is not enabled by default, you can enable it in under Ambient Light -> BSPT PTGI / Block Shadows -> BSPT LPV Block Shadows -> On
+It is not enabled by default, but I have included my own personal settings as a preset called "Path Traced".

+If you want to adjust it or turn it off, you can find it under Ambient Light -> BSPT PTGI / Block Shadows -> BSPT LPV Block Shadows

-There are also some settings which you can adjust.
+There are also some other settings which you can adjust.

 I would recommend keeping the ray count around 4, but you can raise the Shadow Light count to decrease noticable pop-in.